SS Appomattox: Final voyage

 On the day of November 2, 1905 the coal-laden Appomattox was bound southward with the Santiago which was also full of coal.
 They were sailing on the west shore of Lake Michigan.
 The pair came upon a thick bank of fog which severely impaired their visibility.
 The two vessels came too close to the shoreline and ran aground.
 Another vessel named Iowa was nearby, and she also ran aground.
-With the use of wrecking tugs, a Revenue Service cutter and the crew of the U.S. Lifesaving Service Station were able to free the Santiago and the Iowa in no time at all.
+With the use of wrecking tugs, a Revenue Service cutter and the crew of the United States Life-Saving Service Station were able to free the Santiago and the Iowa in no time at all.
 Unfortunately the Appomattox had run aground so hard that it sustained severe bottom damage, the crews worked but were unable to refloat the hull.

 As the weather deteriorated, and the waves continued to pound the hulk of the Appomattox, the crew of the wrecking tugs and the U.S. Lifesaving Service continued in their effort to salvage her.
 But the bottom of the Appomattox had cracked in several places, and even though multiple pumps were used, they could not keep the water from entering her hull.
 The wrecking crews abandoned her on November 15, 1905.
-In 1907, or 1919, the Reid (or Reed) Wrecking Company of Sarnia, Ontario removed all of her machinery.
+In 1907, or 1919, the Reid (or Reed) Wrecking Company of Sarnia removed all of her machinery.